 - a leave timetable, i.e., confirm the semester(s) in which you are taking a paid sabbatical, and if applicable, in which semester(s) you are taking unpaid leave; if one or more unpaid leave semesters are still pending external funding, please let us know;

 - a list of any outside agencies being approached for support, including any that have already pledged support and the amount of salary or research funding provided; if no other proposals for external funding are being submitted, please explain the circumstances;

 - project description and results expected; briefly describe the nature and goals of the project in non-technical language; one single-spaced page should suffice;

-Deadline: Submit sabbatical grant application online by December 1st of the year preceding the planned term of sabbatical.
+Deadline: Please be sure to submit your sabbatical grant application by December 1st of the year preceding the planned term of the sabbatical.